Zepbound vials: Dosage, costs, and administration

 Zepbound (tirzepatide) is one of the most effective weight loss injections, with people losing up to 20.9% of their body weight in clinical trials.

 Zepbound vials, a cheaper alternative to the pens, are now available directly from Eli Lilly through LillyDirect.
-If you’re looking for a budget-friendly option and don’t mind taking a few extra steps when self-administrating the medication, Zepbound vials could be a great choice for you.
+If you’re looking for a budget-friendly option and don’t mind taking a few extra steps when self-administering the medication, Zepbound vials could be a great choice for you.

 Keep the vials in the refrigerator and never freeze them.
 This helps the medication stay effective.
 Proper handling and storage will ensure you get the best results from your treatment.